txt/mase/src/doc/READING.md

 ## Exercises In Reading Faster

-In the following, anything in italics will be explained later.

 Note that, at first, it will take _hours_ to read one paper.
 However, after a couple your reading will speed up dramatically.
 So do not be discouraged if, at first, this is ridiculously slow.